When the stock market hiccups, as it is known to do from time to time, you may have one of several common reactions.

 The most likely way to inadvertently create a wash sale is with automated new investments and automated dividend reinvestments.
 Let’s look at each of these individually.

 Automated investments often take place in a tax-advantaged account like a 401(k), 403(b), 457(b), or SEP or SIMPLE IRA.
-While investments in these accounts may not be noticed by your taxable brokerage account or the IRS, it’s best to avoid any gray areas, even if the impetus to report them may be on you.
+While investments in these accounts may not be noticed by your taxable brokerage account or the IRS, I believe it’s best to avoid any gray areas, even if the impetus to report them may be on you.

 Note that replacement shares purchased in a spouse’s accounts can also trigger a wash sale.
+This is definitely an issue for purchases in your spouse’s taxable account or any IRA he or she has, including a traditional IRA, SIMPLE IRA, or SEP IRA.
 Whether your finances are separate or combined, you’ll each have your own tax-advantaged accounts, and the IRS looks at your accounts as being under one umbrella when it comes to tax loss harvesting and wash sales.

 How do you avoid automatically investing into a substantially identical asset in a tax-advantaged account shortly before or after tax loss harvesting in a taxable account?